HinaChoudhry/Pawfect-Pets/README.md

 ### Log In Page
 The log in page is a simple form with fields for the user’s username/email address and password, in order for them to gain access to their personal accounts.

-### Sign In Page
+### Sign Up Page
-The Sign in Page is similar to the login, with it being a simple form.
+The Sign Up Page is similar to the login, with it being a simple form.
 Although, the user can register here by filling in the fields of email address, email confirmation, username, password and password confirmation.

 ### Order Confirmation
 The order confirmation page appears when an order has been successfully fulfilled.
 It contains h1 of ‘Order Confirmation’ and then a summary below of the items purchased.
 Below this there are buttons to continue shopping or to view previous orders.

 ### User Profile Page
 The Personal profile page welcomes the user back, with previous orders and previous reviews being available to view.
+Their default delivery information also appears on this page.

 ### Blog Page
 The Blog page gives a taster of what blogs are available for users to read, with the title and introduction of the blog being visible here.
 If the user wishes to read a full blog post, there is a ‘read more’ link that redirects the user to the full article.
 The Blog page also allows superusers to upload new blog posts via a form.